ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    * Max/Min 2-5 km updraft helicity
    * Sea level pressure (SLP)

-..
-COMMENT: * 500 hPa heights, winds, and vorticity --> seems to be omitted?
-Why?

 This workflow task can produce both plots from a single experiment and difference plots that compare the same cycle from two experiments.
 When plotting the difference, the two experiments must be on the same domain and available for the same cycle starting date/time and forecast hours.
 Other parameters may differ (e.g., the experiments may use different physics suites).